 ALL SCHOLARS & ALL YEARS

 The CUSP Speaker Series: Every year CUSP invites speakers (experts in the field) from Columbia and beyond to present their perspective towards a pre-determined theme.
 The theme changes every year.
-This year’s theme is Lateness (see the CUSP webpage for a description).
+This year’s theme is Disruption (see the CUSP webpage for a description).
 Typically, there are 6-8 speakers per semester.
 All Scholars must use their student ID to swipe in at the beginning of every CUSP event.
 Your response to surveys following every presentation of the Speaker Series event is mandatory.
 Surveys, which will be posted on the CUSP website, should be filled out within two weeks, after which time they will be closed.

 If, due to academic conflict, you cannot attend the minimum number of events required, you must contact the CUSP staff at the beginning of the semester.